ovlachi/phishing-detector/README.md

 - **CORS Configuration**: Restricted cross-origin access
 - **SQL Injection Prevention**: Parameterized queries

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🎓 Academic Context

-This project was developed as part of advanced cybersecurity research at Swinburne University of Technology, focusing on machine learning applications in threat detection and web security.

-## 📞 Support

-For support, email [your-email@example.com] or create an issue in the GitHub repository.

-## 🙏 Acknowledgments

-- Swinburne University of Technology
-- VirusTotal API
-- Google Safe Browsing API
-- Open source machine learning community

----

-**⚠️ Disclaimer**: This tool is for educational and research purposes.
-Always verify results with additional security measures in production environments.